literatesnow/pi-5-archlinux-arm-encrypted-root/README.md

 Power off, insert the SD card into the Pi, boot and SSH.
 Unlock and mount partitions then enter the chroot and start pressing buttons.
 Double check your UUID's and `cmdline.txt`.
 Perhaps you missed the `UUID=` when referencing the disk?

-Maybe you'll need to remove the `kms` minitcpio HOOK.
+Maybe you'll need to remove the `kms` minitcpio HOOKS.
 Maybe you'll need to disable `vc4-kms-v3d` in the `config.txt`.

 ## Miscellaneous Notes